More to the point…

 But seriously, that is where the similarity ends.
 Punts are flat bottomed boats and propulsion is done by pushing off the river bed using a big, long pole – of around 15 foot in length (5m if you’re using the metric system).

-Lots of places in the UK have rivers or boating lakes and, in those places, you can often hire rowing boats; pedalos; those crazy looking plastic swan things; occasionally motorised boats, etc and lark about on the water.
+Lots of places in the UK have rivers or boating lakes.
+In those places you can often hire rowing boats; pedalos; those crazy looking plastic swan things; occasionally motorised boats, etc and lark about on the water.
 In most circumstances you can do that with no prior experience or discernible skill, and not only survive the experience but actually enjoy it (although as I write this am I reminded of a kayaking trip in the south of France which was borderline terrifying for some of those involved) without fearing the risk of harm or personal injury.

 However, if you’ve ever seen what the river Cam gets like on a busy summer’s day then you’ll know that navigating a self-hire up and down the river (that’s what it’s called when you take your life in your hands and decide to be the punter instead of the punted) can be a bit of a white knuckle experience.